 Did you know leads are 40% more likely to book you if you start with a client meeting?
 Follow these six tips to supercharge your client meetings & get more business.

-As independent business owners, you know client meetings are essential to your business.
+As independent business owners, you know successful client meetings are essential to your business.
 They help qualify projects and clients; allow you to shine a spotlight on what you do best; and—most importantly—help you book more business.

 Just how much more?
 According to our research, clients are 40% more likely to book you if you meet with them.
 Once you book your clients, meetings are key to delivering your services successfully as well.

 We’ve put together six tips for scheduling and running successful client meetings, along with advice for specific meeting types.
 Start getting more out of your meetings!